Healthy Practices Newsletter is

 A: Physicians (see exceptions under Practitioner Registration), oral surgeons, podiatrists, optometrists, audiologists, physical therapists, occupational therapists, speech/language pathologists, certified nurse midwives, certified diabetes educators, and behavioral health practitioners.
 There are additional credentialing requirements, specific by state, for naturopaths and athletic trainers (Vermont only), independent nurse practitioners (New York only), and advanced practice registered nurses (Vermont and New Hampshire only).
 In addition, certain facility types must also undergo credentialing.
-They are ambulatory mental health and substance abuse treatment facilities, adult day health care centers (NY only), HIV/AIDS day care centers (New York only), bariatric surgery centers, federally qualified health care centers, free-standing ambulatory surgery centers, free-standing birthing centers (New Hampshire only), free-standing dialysis centers, free-standing radiology centers, free-standing rehabilitation centers (mental rehab and physical rehab only), home health/infusion agencies/home health agencies providing personal care assistant services), hospice, hospitals, hyperbaric medicine treatment centers, long-term care facilities, portable/mobile x-ray suppliers, psychiatric hospitals, residential alcohol/substance abuse treatment facilities, skilled nursing facilities, transplant programs, and urgent care centers.
+They are ambulatory mental health and substance abuse treatment facilities, adult day health care centers (New York only), HIV/AIDS day care centers (New York only), bariatric surgery centers, federally qualified health care centers, free-standing ambulatory surgery centers, free-standing birthing centers (New Hampshire only), free-standing dialysis centers, free-standing radiology centers, free-standing rehabilitation centers (mental rehab and physical rehab only), home health agencies, including those agencies providing home infusion services and personal care assistant services, hospice, hospitals, hyperbaric medicine treatment centers, long-term care facilities, portable/mobile x-ray suppliers, psychiatric hospitals, residential alcohol/substance abuse treatment facilities, skilled nursing facilities, transplant programs, ventricular assistance device programs, and urgent care centers.

 Important: Chiropractors, acupuncturists and massage therapists are contracted and credentialed through a delegation agreement with Landmark Health Care.
 Please go to Landmark Health Care for additional information.